-While keeping many elements from the previous titles, Square took advantage of both the higher console spec and media capacity to create a vast customization system that allowed the player not only to fully personalise their equipment, but even the world itself through location placement which in turn granted access to unlockable sidequests and characters.
-Whatsmore, the game is divided down into three parallel story arcs, even though the game can be completed without fully exploring all these, making for hours of replay.
+While keeping many elements from the previous titles, Square took advantage of both the higher console spec and media capacity to create a vast customization system that allowed the player not only to fully personalize their equipment, but even the world itself through location placement which in turn granted access to unlockable side quests and characters.
+Additionally, the game is divided down into three parallel story arcs, even though the game can be completed without fully exploring all these, making for hours of replay.

 The musical front of the game sees the introduction of a new composer to the series, the acclaimed Yoko Shimomura.
 The platform for this game held the additional advantage of no longer depending on in-game tracking, allowing for the inclusion of live piano pieces and a fully pre-rendered score.
 The main theme for the game, Song of Mana, also features the vocal performance of Swedish vocalist Annika Ljungberg.